saiallu2020/ReadingCopilot/README.md

 If the Azure call fails or returns malformed JSON, the app logs diagnostic details and surfaces an error dialog; no fallback dummy scorer is retained.

+### Incremental Streaming (New)
+The LLM highlight pipeline now streams results incrementally:
+* A small spinner (braille frames) appears in the toolbar instead of a blocking modal.
+* As each batch of chunks is scored, new above-threshold highlights are emitted immediately and drawn; you can start reading them while later pages continue processing.
+* Page-range runs (right-click the LLM HL button) also stream.
+* A completion dialog summarizes counts and log location; annotations auto-save.

+Implementation notes:
+* `LLMHighlighter.generate_streaming` performs batch scoring and heuristic early selection (may differ slightly from full global optimum for latency).
+* `LLMStreamWorker` (QThread) emits `highlightReady` signals back to the UI thread.
+* Annotation panel inserts highlights in page order on arrival.
+* Spinner stops on finish or error.

+Planned improvements: cancel action, adaptive batch size, dynamic threshold relaxation if target density underfilled late, streaming rationale surfacing, and optional real-time metrics in status bar.

 ### How It Works (High-Level)
 1. `pdfminer.six` extracts lines and groups them into chunks (bounded by vertical gaps and character limits).
 2. Chunks are batched to the LLM with a JSON instruction to return relevance scores 0–1.